molarmanful/DUP-snippets/README.md

 DUP is a great language as is.
 However, there are times when the current set of operators just isn't enough.
 DUP Snippets is about to change all that.
 ## Notes
 All snippets are lambdas to allow you to adapt them to your needs.
 If you have any snippets you want to see in this collection, feel free to pull-request with your edits!

+To get the most out of these snippets, you should be at least somewhat familiar with DUP already.
+If you aren't, don't worry; DUP is easy to learn.
 ## Let's start!
 ### Clear Stack
 ```